-- (B) evaluate the effects of laws enacted to reorganize the legislative and executive branches of the Government; and - (C) study intergovernmental relationships between the United States and the States and municipalities and between the United States and international organizations of which the United States is a member. - (2) In addition to its duties under subparagraph (1), the Committee on Oversight and Government Reform may at any time conduct investigations of any matter without regard to clause 1, 2, 3, or this clause conferring jurisdiction over the matter to another standing committee.
-The findings and recommendations of the committee in such an investigation shall be made available to any other standing committee having jurisdiction over the matter involved. - (3)(A) The Committee on Oversight and Government Reform may adopt a rule authorizing and regulating the taking of depositions by a member or counsel of the committee, including pursuant to subpoena under clause 2(m) of rule XI (which hereby is made applicable for such purpose). - (B) A rule adopted by the committee pursuant to this subparagraph- - (i) may provide that a deponent be directed to subscribe an oath or affirmation before a person authorized by law to administer the same; and - (ii) shall ensure that the minority members and staff of the committee are accorded equitable treatment with respect to notice of and a reasonable opportunity to participate in any proceeding conducted thereunder. - (C) Information secured pursuant to the authority described in subdivision (A) shall retain the character of discovery until offered for admission in evidence before the committee, at which time any proper objection shall be timely. - (d)(1) The Committee on House Administration shall- - (A) provide policy direction for the Inspector General and oversight of the Clerk, Sergeant-at-Arms, Chief Administrative Officer, and Inspector General; - (B) oversee the management of services provided to the House by the Architect of the Capitol, except those services that lie within the jurisdiction of the Committee on Transportation and Infrastructure under clause 1(r); - (C) have the function of accepting on behalf of the House a gift, except as otherwise provided by law, if the gift does not involve a duty, burden, or condition, or is not made dependent on some future performance by the House; and - (D) promulgate regulations to carry out subdivision (C).
+(B) evaluate the effects of laws enacted to reorganize the legislative and executive branches of the Government; and

+(C) study intergovernmental relationships between the United States and the States and municipalities and between the United States and international organizations of which the United States is a member.

+(2) In addition to its duties under subparagraph (1), the Committee on Oversight and Government Reform may at any time conduct investigations of any matter without regard to clause 1, 2, 3, or this clause conferring jurisdiction over the matter to another standing committee.
+The findings and recommendations of the committee in such an investigation shall be made available to any other standing committee having jurisdiction over the matter involved.

+(3)(A) The Committee on Oversight and Government Reform may adopt a rule authorizing and regulating the taking of depositions by a member or counsel of the committee, including pursuant to subpoen a under clause 2(m) of rule XI (which hereby is made applicable for such purpose).

+(B) A rule adopted by the committee pursuant to this subparagraph-

+(i) may provide that a deponent be directed to subscribe an oath or affirmation before a person authorized by law to administer the same;

+(ii) shall ensure that the minority members and staff of the committee are accorded equitable treatment with respect to notice of and a reasonable opportunity to participate in any proceeding conducted thereunder; and

+(iii) shall, unless waived by the deponent, require the attendance of a member of the committee.

+(C) Information secured pursuant to the authority described in subdivision (A) shall retain the character of discovery until offered for admission in evidence before the committee, at which time any proper objection shall be timely.

+(d)(1) The Committee on House Administration shall-

+(A) provide policy direction for the Inspector General and oversight of the Clerk, Sergeant-at-Arms, Chief Administrative Officer, and Inspector General;

+(B) oversee the management of services provided to the House by the Architect of the Capitol, except those services that lie within the jurisdiction of the Committee on Transportation and Infrastructure under clause 1(r);

+(C) have the function of accepting on behalf of the House a gift, except as otherwise provided by law, if the gift does not involve a duty, burden, or condition, or is not made dependent on some future performance by the House;

+(D) promulgate regulations to carry out subdivision (C); and

+(E) establish and maintain standards for making documents publicly available in electronic form by the House and its committees.